Complete Your Smile with Beautiful Dental Bridges

 Having a gap in your smile can make you feel self-conscious about your appearance.
 A missing tooth can do more than just impact your looks, though.
 Each tooth in your mouth plays an important role in keeping the rest of your teeth in line.
 When you lose a tooth, the teeth on either side can begin drifting out of alignment.
 So, even if you lose a back tooth that no one usually sees, you could end up with crooked front teeth, unless you have your smile repaired.
 This type of restoration allows you to bite and chew normally again.
 It can also help correct speech problems associated with missing teeth.

 Who is a Candidate for Dental Bridges?

 This treatment is designed for patients who have a badly damaged or missing tooth that can’t be restored with a crown or filling.
 Candidates with good dental hygiene habits are the best candidates.
 Poor brushing and flossing habits can lead to premature failure of these dental prosthetics due to gum disease and cavities in surrounding teeth.
 Bridges can be used to restore one, two or three missing teeth in a row.
-However, some patients with several missing teeth may be better candidates for a partial denture.
+However, some patients with several missing teeth may be better candidates for a partial denture, which can be traditional or supported by implants.
 Patients with a single missing tooth may opt for a dental implant instead of a bridge in some circumstances.

 Traditional Dental Bridge